Virdhawal Khade: Career

-Khade is the national record-holder in the 50m, 100m and 200m Freestyle events and in the 50m Butterfly.
-Khade is Senior National Champion, 2006 in 50m, 100m, 200m Freestyle and 50m Butterfly.
-He won six gold medals and broke three Games Records at the South Asian Games, 2006 and won six gold medals and broke five Games Records at the 33rd National Games, Guwahati.
+Khade is the national record-holder in the 50m freestyle and 50m butterfly events.
+He is the senior National Champion, 2006 in 50m, 100m, 200m Freestyle and 50m Butterfly.
+He won six gold medals and broke three Games Records at the South Asian Games, 2006 and won six gold medals and broke five Games Records at the 33rd National Games in Guwahati.

 He is the youngest ever Indian swimmer to qualify for an Olympics.
 Although he did not qualify for the semifinals of the 100m freestyle at the 2008 Beijing Olympics, he did finish first in his heat (Heat 3) and set a new personal best of 50.07 seconds, placing him 42nd overall.
 He came 48th in the 200 m freestyle and 32nd in the 50 m.

 Commonwealth Games

 At the 2010 Commonwealth Games, Khade participated in the 50m and 100m freestyle, 50m and 100m butterfly, and 4 × 100 m freestyle relay.
 He was part of the 4 × 100 m freestyle relay which made history by reaching finals and finishing at 6th position.
 He also qualified for the finals in 50m Butterfly event.

 At the 2018 Commonwealth Games, Khade participated in the 50m Freestyle and 50m Butterfly events.
 He made it to semi-finals in the 50m butterfly event.